-Stratigraphic section has covered all layer that shows sequences sedimentation several of event.
+Stratigraphic section has covered all layer that shows several sequences of sedimentation event.
 Sedimentary structure, texture and material composition is the main parameter that will be integrated with DOM.
 Semilir Formation in Tebing Breksi area is epiclastics deposit that formed by reworking pyroclastic or epiclastic previous deposit with a submarine-fan deposit system.
 Major portions of submarine-fan sequences are composed of turbidites that occur as channel-fill, lobes, and sheet sands (Shanmugam, 1988).